Giorgio Armani and Zegna Present Fluid Elegance for the Next Hot Season as Milan Fashion Week Wraps Up - ExBulletin

 Giorgio Armani and Zegna Present Fluid Elegance for the Next Hot Season as Milan Fashion Week Wraps Up

-MILAN (AP) Milan Fashion Week opened and closed under the beating sun of early summer.
+MILAN Milan Fashion Week opened and closed under the beating sun of early summer.

 Zegna wrapped up four days of performances on Monday with an outdoor event among bales of raw flax behind Milan’s city hall, allowing city workers to see through their windows.
 For the stuffy fashion crowd, Zegna Fashion offered iced coffee and linen baseball caps to keep things cool.